-Jennifer Hall Artist Statement
+Artist Statement

-Much of my work concentrates the discontent between the promises of new media and the actual human condition.
-Our technologies are extensions of ourselves and eventually, I believe, they become part of us.
-They re-direct our culture through their utilitarian leverage and then, infiltrate our very character.
-Nothing we make is merely a tool - it is all a reflection of who we are and in the noblest arrangement, what we wish to become.
-In the recesses of our collective confusion, they are what we dare not speak of.
+Much of my work concentrates my discontent between the promises of new media and the actual human condition.
+Our technologies are extensions of ourselves, to reference McLuhan.
+Eventually, I believe, they become part of us.
+They re-direct our culture through their utilitarian leverage and then they infiltrate our very character.
+Nothing we make is merely a tool - it is a reflection of who we are and in the noblest arrangement, what we wish to become.

-Usually it is only after a work is done, that I fully realize why I made it.
+Usually, it is only after a work is done that I fully realize why I made it.
 The product enables me to step back and observe the nature of my intentions.
-The materials employed work for me as a trail leading back to something I needed to understand.
-This process is second nature to me - it is how I learn, it is how I am.
+Materials employed work for me as a trail leading back to something I needed to understand.
+This process is second nature to me - it is how I learn.

-I can be often be found making something unexpected out of new media or re-appropriating an existing technology.
-But I am mindful that the total emergence in media makes me part of mass consumption - a component of what I find terribly problematic with our society.
-To be a maker is to be a consumer.
-Everything we produce eventually comes back to us in some way or another.

-I find new media fraught with confusion.
-I work with it because it speaks to who we are as a society.
-I dislike it because my heart tells me that this is not always the best place for us to be.
+One can usually find me building something out of new media or re-appropriating an existing technology.
+But I am mindful that the total emergence in media makes me part of mass consumption -- a component of what I find problematic with our society.
+To be a maker is to be a consumer - and what we produce eventually comes back to us.
+I find new media fraught with confusion with this as only one example.
+I work with it because it speaks to who we are as a culture.
+I dislike it because my heart tells me that this is not the best place for us to be.
 But it is a clear pulse and so I wrestle with the paradox.
-The value of this tool for is in its' confusions, its' collisions and sometimes in its' absence.